rfboerwinkle/computer-operated-monolith-erector/readme.md

-# Introduction

-Hello!
-If you're familiar with Chem E Cube and Python, you can skip to the "Usage" section.

 # Chem E Cube

 Chem E Cube is a competition put on by AIChE.
 We have a competition team at my university.
 This is software written for custom hardware they have.

-# Python

-I'll fill this section out later...

 # Hardware

 The machine is a modified Creality Ender-3.
 When I found it, it was in a non-functional state.
 I believe something was shorting, so I unplugged everything except for the screen and X/Y/Z steppers/limit switches.
 In place of the part fan (KFAN-2) I have plugged in some custom electronics.
 The fan wires were soldered to the coil pins of a relay (Ningbo Songle Relay SRD-24VDC-SL-C).
 The normally open and common contact pins were soldered to the two parts of a mono audio jack (the jack was actually stereo, but the 2 segments furthest from the tip were joined at the end of the wire).
-This jack is then plugged into the pressure regulator (LOCTITE digital syringe dispensor 98666) in place of the foot pedal.
-The dispensor has to be in manual mode.
+This jack is then plugged into the pressure regulator (LOCTITE digital syringe dispenser 98666) in place of the foot pedal.
+The dispenser has to be in manual mode.
 The syringe is mounted to the head of the printer with a custom printed part (`syringe-holder.stl`).
 The firmware is unchanged.
 There are pictures of the setup in `pictures/`.

 # Additional Notes